jamest-ultra/notes/testing/importer-Testing/fuel-importing.md

 	- Group code
 	- Supplier name

-- After the import you'll need to run the job on [[aws-terminal-tutorial]]
+- After the import you'll need to run the job on [[aws-Terminal-Tutorial]]

 #### Areas to cover: